TyrTheSlayer/Covid19Automata/README.md

 ## Contents

-*diagrams: Contains all UML and assorted diagrams for the project
+* diagrams: Contains all UML and assorted diagrams for the project.